dscorbett/duployan-font/docs/user-documentation.md

 # User documentation

-This is an unmodulated (“sans-serif”) font for many Duployan modes, available in regular and bold weights.
+Rawnd Musmus Duployan is an unmodulated (“sans-serif”) font for many Duployan modes, available in regular and bold weights.

 ## Installation